TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_emmc_multistage.md

 # SBL EMMC Multistage{#EXAMPLES_DRIVERS_SBL_EMMC_MULTISTAGE}

 \note SBL EMMC RTOS/NORTOS boots from the boot partition 1 of eMMC.
 The appimage is flashed to the offsets in eMMC as configured using syscfg.
-\attention Care should be taken to ensure that the R5, M4 and A53 appinage flashed does NOT overwrite the binaries in eMMC.
+\attention Care should be taken to ensure that the R5, M4 and A53 appimage flashed does NOT overwrite the binaries in eMMC.
 \note The load address of resource table for R5,M4 and A53 cores must be consistant with the address.

 [TOC]